-This study highlights the difficulties of carrying out real-life pragmatic trials of this kind of social policy intervention, notably in terms of recruitment, retention within the randomisation groups and timing of intervention by the engineers/ builders.
-Although >1200 patients with COPD are admitted to Aberdeen Royal Infirmary each year, only 600 were eligible for entry to the study because almost half of those admitted were not living in independent housing.
-Among those who did agree to take part ultimately less than half of the intervention arm had energy action Their age (mean 69.9 vrs) and illness made them less likely to be willing to take part in the study and more likely to withdraw during the course of the study.
-For a small number there were also logistic delays that meant intervention was not achieved within the study time limits.
-This is similar to the New Zealand [5] study where only 30% of targeted homes received the full improvement package.
+This study highlights the difficulties of carrying out real life pragmatic trials of this kind of social policy intervention, notably in terms of recruitment, retention within the randomisation groups and timing of intervention by the engineers/builders.
+Although more than 1200 patients with COPD are admitted to Aberdeen Royal Infirmary each year, only 600 were eligible for entry to the study because almost half of those admitted were not living in independent housing.
+Among those who did agree to take part ultimately less than half of the intervention arm had energy action Their age (mean 69.9 years) and illness made them less likely to be willing to take part in the study and more likely to withdraw during the course of the study.
+For a small number there were also logistic delays which meant intervention was not achieved within the study time limits.
+This is similar to the New Zealand5 study where only 30% of targeted homes received the full improvement package.
 A further difficulty in studies of this type is the time necessary to achieve the intervention, shortening the time available for assessment.

-As well as withdrawals from the action group, some participants randomised to the control group decided to go ahead with improvements from their own resources rather than wait until the end of the study follow-up period.
-Ethical approval for the study was granted only on condition that all participants be told, and given written information, that they could independently apply to the Affordable Warmth scheme for grants to have energy efficiency action carried out.
+As well as withdrawals from the action group, some randomised to the control group decided to go ahead with improvements from their own resources rather than wait until the end of the study follow up period Ethical approval for the study was granted only on condition that all participants be told, and given written information, that they could independently apply to the Affordable Warmth scheme for grants to have energy efficiency action carried out.
 Several participants applied to the Scottish Government's Central Heating Programme as a consequence.
 The blurring of randomisation by all of these factors weakened the power of the study.
-This is an important issue in "real-life studies"
+This is an important issue in "real-life studies" where researchers do not have complete control over all aspects of the study.